elastisys/ck8s-base-vm/README.md

 ## Notes

 * Check `baseos-build.log` file for build related logs or `baseos-build.log` file for test related logs.
 * The tests use a backing image on top of the tested image in order to avoid altering the built artefact.
-* The compliance tests are very basic: included are checks for required binaries (docker, kubeadm etc.) and checks for the control-plane ports to be opened (TCP only).
+* The compliance tests are very basic: included are checks for required binaries (docker, kubeadm etc.) and checks that kubeadm init is successful.
+  Note that you will need to check the log for these results!
+* Known issue: relative path to checksum does not work (see https://github.com/hashicorp/packer/issues/9047)

 ## Troubleshooting